Eastern United States: South Atlantic states

 The South Atlantic region of the United States is one of the nine Census Bureau Divisions of the country.
 This region corresponds to the Southern states/areas that were geographically part of the Thirteen Colonies, with the addition of Florida.
 It includes eight states and one federal district: Delaware, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, West Virginia and the District of Columbia.
 The South Atlantic is also a recognized geographical division used by the United States Geological Survey.
 All entities within the region apart from the District of Columbia and West Virginia border the Atlantic Ocean.

 As of 2010, the South Atlantic states had a combined population of 61,774,970.
 The South Atlantic region covers 292,589 sqmi.
 With the exception of West Virginia, the region has seen rapid population growth and economic development in recent decades.

-As of 2023, the South Atlantic region is home to three of the top ten universities in the nation, according to 2022-23 U.S. News & World Report rankings: Johns Hopkins University in Baltimore, Maryland, Georgetown University in Washington, D.C., and Duke University in Durham, North Carolina, which is ranked the tenth-best in the nation.
+As of 2026, the South Atlantic region is home to two of the top ten universities in the nation, according to the 2026 U.S. News & World Report rankings: Johns Hopkins University in Baltimore, Maryland, and Duke University in Durham, North Carolina.